|MAN A95 (Euro 6) – 3-Door Batch

 The rear alighting staircase on the 3-door MAN A95 (Euro 6) buses faces the rear end of the bus.
 It is believed that feedback from the revenue service trial of the MAN A95 (3-Door) Concept Bus (SG5999Z) was unfavourable with regards to the safety of the front-facing alighting staircase, which put passengers at risk of falling forwards when the bus had to brake suddenly.
 A retractable barrier was retrofitted after its debut, which prevents upper deck commuters from accessing the rear staircase when the bus is in motion, and only opens when the bus is at a stop.

-Under exemptions to existing Road Traffic rules, the 3-door buses under Contract PT342 are allowed to be longer than 12 m (max.
+The 3-Door buses are cited under the Road Traffic (Motor Vehicles, Construction and Use) (Exemption for 3-door Omnibus) Order 2019 [Link].
+Under these exemptions, buses under Contract PT342 are allowed to be longer than 12 m (max.
 12.5 m), have a longer vehicle rear overhang (>60% of wheelbase allowed), have a greater turning circle (>19 m diameter), and have passenger doors narrower than 1.2m width (likely for the third door only).Exemption for 3-door Omnibus (Click to expand)

 - 6(1) – The overall length of a motor vehicle, other than an articulated vehicle, shall not exceed 12 metres.